Luffyyy/Cryptology-Secure-Email-Exchange/README.md

 ## Note
 There are two default users with the following credentialis:
-User: alice
+- User: alice Password: cha2
-Password: cha2
+- User: bob Password: cha0

-User: bob
+You must install the following library:
-Password: cha0
+- sympy